 After earning the British Columbia Provincial Premier’s Award for achievement in sport in 2002, Adam Gant decided to move to Victoria to begin training with the National Team.
 He was grateful to have the opportunity to compete under Mike Spracklen, an internationally renowned rowing coach who has led multiple teams to success at both the Olympic games and Rowing World Championships.
 With a focus on the next round of trials for world championship team selection, Adam went on to win silver medals in the World Cup at Princeton and the Nations Cup in Italy.

 Although Adam Gant no longer rows competitively, he does continue to train and pursue various athletic challenges including marathons and triathlons.
-Most notably, Adam has begun to get back into mountain climbing along with his friend from rowing, Adam Creek.
-They recently summited Mount Arrowsmith, the largest mountain on southern Vancouver Island.
-Over the next couple of years, the duo has plans to summit several more mountains throughout the region.
+Most notably, Adam has begun to get back into mountain climbing along with a friend from rowing.
+Mountains climbed include the North East Ridge of Bugaboo Spire, Forbidden Peak, Mount Rainier, Mount Baker, the Golden Hinde, and other alpine climbing routes.

-This understanding of human conditioning has also provided a big benefit to improved productivity at the office and for business travel when back to back red-eye flights are required to fit in all of the components of a busy schedule.
+This understanding of human conditioning has also provided a big benefit to improved productivity at the office and for business travel when international travel with short turn-arounds have been required to fit in all of the components of a busy schedule.

 In training for any sport there is a tug of war between two different states of mind — relaxation and intensity.
 Training to be relaxed allows you to perform in the “zone,” which is especially important for longer endurance events.
 Meanwhile, extreme intensity and stress forces the body to become stronger.